-Beauty And The Beast’s Gay Moment Will Not Be Deleted!
+‘Beauty And The Beast’s’ Gay Moment Will Not Be Deleted

 Disney’s First Gay Character

-Beauty and the Beast’s director, Bill Condon had revealed that Josh Gad’s character was gay.
+Beauty and the Beast’s director, Bill Condon, had revealed that Josh Gad’s character was gay.
 Beauty and the Beast is a live action remake of the original film and features Disney’s first LGBT character, LeFou, Gaston’s trusted sidekick.
-The film stars the likes of Emma Watson, Dan Stevens, Ewan McGregor, Audra McDonald Emma Thompson, Ian McKellen, Gugu Mbatha-Raw, Kevin Kline, and Stanley Tucci.
-The director said that Lefou is confused about what he wants as on some days he wants to be like Gaston while on others he wants to kiss him.
+The film stars the likes of Emma Watson, Dan Stevens, Ewan McGregor, Audra McDonald, Emma Thompson, Ian McKellen, Gugu Mbatha-Raw, Kevin Kline, and Stanley Tucci.
+The director said that LeFou is confused about what he wants as on some days.
+He wants to be like Gaston, while on others he wants to kiss him.

-He told Attitude Magazine, that the controversial scene was a nice exclusive gay moment in a Disney movie.
+He told Attitude Magazine that the controversial scene was a nice exclusive gay moment in a Disney movie.
 The character would be dedicated to the film’s late lyricist, Howard Ashman.
-The lyrist died of AIDS and Bill felt that what happens in the story is a metaphor for AIDS
+The lyrist died of AIDS and Bill felt that what happens in the story is a metaphor for AIDS.

-Josh felt that LeFou’s character had been questioned for many years and the answer about his sexuality is finally answered by this retelling.
-Due to this important moment in Disney history the so called controversial gay moment will not be deleted.
+Josh felt that LeFou’s character had been questioned for many years, and the answer about his sexuality is finally answered by this retelling.
+Due to this important moment in Disney history, the so-called controversial gay moment will not be deleted.

 Your seat at the table is waiting for you ????????✨ #BeOurGuest in 2 Days.
 Click the link in the description box to get tickets.